TomHarrop/tcdemux/README.rst

 If you want to keep the intermediate files, pass the ``--keep_intermediate_files`` argument.

+The pipeline uses 5 threads and about 8 GB of RAM per sample.
+Provide multiples of these using the :literal:`--threads`\` and`–mem_gb\` arguments.

 .. code:: bash

    usage: tcdemux [-h] [-n] [--threads int] [--mem_gb int] [--restart_times RESTART_TIMES]